SigFig vs. Betterment — Overview

 What is SigFig?

 SigFig is a unique robo-advisor.
 Instead of offering its own platform for its managed portfolios, SigFig serves as a portfolio tracker and management system for accounts held elsewhere.
-Currently, they provide investment management for portfolios held at Charles Schwab, TD Ameritrade and Fidelity.
+Currently, they provide investment management for portfolios held at Charles Schwab and Fidelity.
 This is great for investors that don’t want to transfer their assets to an outside custodian.

 Users complete a risk, financial goals and timeline questionnaire.
 Your responses will determine the composition and risk level of the portfolio, with more conservative investors owning more cash and fixed investments and younger more aggressive investors owning a greater allocation to stock ETFs.
 When percentage allocations deviate from your target, the platform automatically rebalances the assets to keep it in line with your preferences.
 After linking your investment account to SigFig, the investment management is performed by them, no need to transfer your investments.

 Anyone can link their accounts and use SigFig’s free tracker to see how their investments are performing across different brokerages.
-This free service, which does not include any financial advice or portfolio management, is similar to the portfolio tracker offered by Personal Capital.
+This free service, which does not include any financial advice or portfolio management, is similar to the portfolio tracker offered by Empower.

-SigFig is worth a look for clients of Schwab, TD Ameritrade or Fidelity looking for a digital investment manager, with financial advisor access and investment portfolio tracking.
+SigFig is worth a look for clients of Schwab or Fidelity looking for a digital investment manager, with financial advisor access and investment portfolio tracking.
 Investors get the first $10,000 managed for free, a bonus for cost-conscious investors who have the required $2,000 minimum in their account.
 All paid clients have access to a financial consultant to discuss their financial goals.

 SigFig Top Features

-- No need to move investments between brokerages; Charles Schwab, TD Ameritrade, and Fidelity portfolios are supported
+- No need to move investments between brokerages; Charles Schwab and Fidelity portfolios are supported

 - Tax-loss harvesting